runiorr/lojinha/README.md

 # shop-market
 A shop made on python.
-You can create a product, see all products and add to cart.
+You can:
+create a product;
+see all products;
+add to cart;
 Then finish the purchase.